 Using certified wood (PEFC or FSC) from sustainably managed forests of British Columbia (B.C.), Canada will certainly add value to any green building project.
 Any green rating programs such as LEED / ICBC / Griha have their own parameters to award points depending on the project scope.
 Please consult a green rating expert for definitive figures.

-Therefore, 2.3 times more CO₂ is taken out of the atmosphere and stored in wood products shipped from B.C. to India than the CO₂ generated through the production and transportation of the products.
+For every container of lumber sent to India from B.C., 17,498 kgs. of CO₂ is taken out of the atmosphere.
 This is a very positive environmental impact which is even better if you consider the CO₂ also stored in the wood that will not need to be harvested within India or unsustainable tropical forests.

 For retail purchase find a stockist closest to you here.